tpf-concurrent-benchmarks/image_processing_cpp/README.md

 - `make remove`: removes all services (stops the swarm)
 - `make full_build_master_local:`  builds the manager locally (it downloads and builds all dependencies, so it may take a while).
 Same for `make full_build_worker_local`.
 - `make build_master_local:` builds the manager locally, useful when doing local development and you already run `make full_build_master_local:`.
 Same goes for the workers.
-- `make run_master_local:` runs the worker locally.
+- `make run_master_local:` runs the master locally.
 It asumes that the master project has been built.
 Same goes for the workers.

 ## Running the project